allred/slack-beebot/README.rst

 6. Invite the bot to a channel which will be monitored

-7. Direct-message the bot for usage info:
+7. Direct-message the bot for usage info

   showme usage

 Requirements
 ============